Overlay Widgets & Embeddable Widgets

 User has two options: continue with their Facebook account or continue as Guest.

 When you continue as a Guest - chat will start immediately.
-This user will appear in your Audience marked as Guest, you will have 24 hours to contact them and gather the information to turn into a real subscriber.
+This user will appear in your Contacts marked as Guest, you will have 24 hours to contact them and gather the information to turn into a real contact.

 When you continue with your Facebook account - Facebook will ask them to sign in:

-Users have to click this button and sign in to become Subscribers.
+Users have to click this button and sign in to become subscribed contact.
 There is no “Get Started” button here - users receive your opt-in message immediately just like in Embeddable and Overlay Widgets.

 The checkbox plugin allows you to display a checkbox in forms on your website that allows users to opt in to receive messages from your bot in Messenger: